Novater/gisim/README.md

 ## todo list

+- [ ] refactor character into an interface, let the character itself decide what to use to keep track of stuff
+- [ ] rotations to check CD
 - [x] character orb receiving function
 - [x] sim handle orb
 - [ ] finish implementing ganyu (up to c6?)